mahiro/q-fftw/README.md

 # q-FFTW

-`q-FFTW` enables FFTW (http://www.fftw.org/) in KDB+/q.
+`q-FFTW` enables FFTW 3.x (http://www.fftw.org/) for KDB+/q 3.x.

-FFTW is a C library to compute Fourier transforms efficiently in `O(n log n)` time using FFT (Fast Fourier Transform) algorithms.
+FFTW is a C-compatible library to compute Fourier transforms efficiently in `O(n log n)` time using FFT (Fast Fourier Transform) algorithms.

-`q-FFTW` provides two main components:
+`q-FFTW` consists of two main files:

-- dynamic library `qfftw.so` (which statically links FFTW `libfftw3.a`) and
+- dynamic library `qfftw.so`/`qfftw.dll` (which is statically linked to FFTW `libfftw3.a`) and
-- utility q script `fftw.q` to load functions into the `.fftw` directory namespace.
+- utility q script `fftw.q` that loads functions into the `.fftw` directory namespace.

+It can be installed in either Linux, MacOSX or Windows.

 ## Usage